silkroadnomad/DoichainPlaygroundSvelte/README.md

       - [ ] can Helia browser nodes connect via peer-to-peer public ipfs-network?
     - [ ] share xpubs via libp2p nodes only, when using same url-name (url-name as pubsub topic)
       - [ ] show connected nodes (amount / names?)
-    - [ ] show balance of multisig address
     - [ ] show last transactions of multisig address
     - [ ] DoiWallet (aka BlueWallet) can scan a multisig PSBT and produce a signed hex to scan a bbqr?
       - [ ] https://github.com/BlueWallet/BlueWallet/issues/6557